davidlim229/flappy-bird/DEVELOPMENT.md

 Week 2:
-Added randomized pipes, having struggles with making game smoother/not lag Making it a vector of pipes made the game lag much more
+Added randomized pipes, having struggles with making game smoother/not lag Making it a vector of pipes made the game lag much more Also made pipes deadly to bird, game is over when they're hit